History of Sport at St Andrews

 Peter Redford Scott Lang, President of the University of St Andrews Athletic Union 1901

-We are currently researching the history of sport at the University.
+We are currently researching the history of sport at the our university.
 Stories, photographs and information will appear here in the coming months.

 If you are a graduate and played sport during your time in St Andrews we would love to receive any sporting memorabilia (team photos/newspaper cuttings/tour brochures) you may have.